Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nalfeshnee.md

   - Nalfeshnee
 ---
 # [[5.
 Mechanics\Bestiary\Fiend\Nalfeshnee.md|Nalfeshnee]]
 *Source: Monster Manual p.
-62. Available in the SRD.*
+62, Vecna: Eve of Ruin.
+Available in the SRD.*

 The nalfeshnee is one of the most grotesque demons-a corpulent mockery of ape and boar standing twice the height of a human, with feathered wings that seem too small for its bloated body.
 These brutish features conceal a remarkable intelligence and cunning.